Hailu Mergia

 Hailu Mergia (ኃይሉ መርጊያ) is an Ethiopian keyboardist, accordionist, composer, and arranger now based in Washington D.C., United States.
-He is known for his role in the Walias Band in the 1970s, one of the most significant groups in Ethiopia’s "golden age" of music.
+He is known for his role in the Walias Band in the 1970s, one of the most significant groups in Ethiopia's "golden age" of music.

 Biography

 Early life

 Hailu Mergia was born in 1946 in Debre Birhan, Shewa, Amhara and moved to Addis Ababa at age 10.
 He grew up on traditional Amhara songbook melodies, and taught himself the accordion at age 14.
 In 1952, when he was 14, he dropped out of high school and joined the army music department to support his family.
-He stayed in the army for two years, where he learned how to read and write music.
+He stayed for two years in the army, where he learned how to read and write music.
 Then, he became a freelance musician, touring around nightclubs in Ethiopia before meeting future members of the Walias Band at the venue Zula Club and leading the formation of the band.